anonymousException/renpy-translator/README.md

 ### Prerequisite

-A good network environment , if not you may not able to translate words through ***Google Translate***
+A good network environment , if not you may not able to translate words through ***Google Translate | YouDao Translate | Deepl Translate***

-If you can not access google , you can try use vpn tool like v2ray and set local-proxy
+If you can not access the translate engine, you can try use vpn tool like v2ray and set local-proxy

 before: